M-Doja/media-collector/README.md

    collection to watch.

- * When looking for a movie to watch the old fashion way, you can search through your movie collection by genre or by actors.
+ * When looking for a movie to watch the old fashion way, you can search through your movie collection by genre or by actors by simply clicking on the actors name or the movie genre.

  * You also get access to special links related to movies in your collection like, movie photos and posters, more information about the Cast